 For the Baldwin County Young Republicans — one of the local chapters that broke away from the Young Republican Federation of Alabama's decision to stop supporting Moore — the election came down to what they think it's better for the nation, concerns about the allegations aside.

 "We, the Baldwin County Young Republicans, will stand with President Trump by supporting Judge Roy Moore for Alabama U.S. Senate.
 The allegations have yet to be proven and no physical evidence has prevailed," the chapter's chairman Isaiah Pyritz and vice chair Aaron Seely said in a joint statement to Refinery29.
-"While the polarization surrounding our candidate is concerning, we must set aside our differences and unite as a party for the betterment of our country.
+"While the polarisation surrounding our candidate is concerning, we must set aside our differences and unite as a party for the betterment of our country.
 Losing this election would benefit the far-left progressive agenda and stifle the president's America First agenda.
 Electing Judge Roy Moore to the Senate will be a vote for small government, religious freedom, and a better economy."

 If Moore is elected, the thinking goes that it would be easier for Republicans to pass their legislative agenda even if some members of the party defect, much like what happened in the battle to repeal Obamacare.